kostas156/UniversityProjects/README.md

 ### 🚀 Project 2.1

-- **Project Name:** [Project Name]
+- **Project Name:** [Number convertion function in ARM Processor]
-- **Description:** Briefly describe the project and its purpose.
-Include any relevant details such as programming languages used, frameworks, and technologies involved.
+- **Description:** Write a function in assembly in Keil Vision for M0 Arm processor which will convert 5 number in specific positions in memory from binary to decimal and hexadecimal.
+The exact exercise is given in a pdf file.
 - **Folder:** [Link to project folder]

 ### 🚀 Project 2.2